On Bott-Chern forms and their applications: Holomorphic vector bundles over a complex manifold

-(see \cite{GS,BGS}), and Lemma 2.1 uses a simplified version of this argument.
+and the proof of Lemma \ref{C-S-1} uses a simplified version of this argument.
 As in the previous section, we put

-\begin{remark} Note that formula \eqref{bc-def} the for Bott-Chern forms uses the Green's function $\log|z|^{2}$ of the Laplace operator on $\PP^{1}$, whereas formula \eqref{cs-def} for the Chern-Simons form uses the Green's function $g(\theta)$ of the operator $\dfrac{d}{d\theta}$ on $S^{1}$. \end{remark} \begin{remark} In fact, Gillet and Soul\'{e} in \cite{GS} (and with J.-M. Bismut in \cite{BGS}) defined Bott-Chern forms for short exact sequences of holomorphic vector bundles over $X$.
-Namely, let $\cE$
+\begin{remark} Note that formula \eqref{bc-def} the for Bott-Chern forms uses the Green function $\log|z|^{2}$ of the Laplace operator on $\PP^{1}$, whereas formula \eqref{cs-def} for the Chern-Simons form uses the Green function $g(\theta)$ of the operator $\dfrac{d}{d\theta}$ on $S^{1}$. \end{remark}